 road travel page.

-The safety standards you might expect of transport and tour operators, including adventure and water sport activities, may not be of the same level as in Australia.
+The safety standards of transport and tour operators, including adventure and water sport activities, may not be of the same level as in Australia.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
 Always use available safety equipment, such as lifejackets or seatbelts, even if others don't.
 If appropriate safety equipment is not available, use another provider.

 Swimming conditions at some beaches are unsafe and there are often strong rips.
 Lifesaving services are rare and not to the same standard as those in Australia.
 Appropriate precautions should be taken.